My Android App List

 Free and not as fussy as other antivirus apps.

 “Other” apps.
 I’m so heavy on this I’m not kidding.
-I like it that I can do everything with my phone.
+I like it that I can do everything on my phone.

 The one-for-all app that you won’t miss if you don’t have, but will be thankful when you have.
 It has many utility functions: timer, countdown, randomizer, compass, spirit level, ruler, date calculator, lens, sun calculator, discount calculator, protractor, in one nifty app